 - stopping of machine motion with electrical power to the machine actuator maintained during the stopping process

 Wait!
-This is exactly the same as a stop category 1, so what is the difference?
+The definition of a controlled stop is exactly the same as a stop category 1, so what is the difference?
 For that we need to look to [4, 9.2.2]:

 stop category 2 — a controlled stop with power left available to the machine actuators.

-The first thing to know about stop category 2 is that this category cannot be used for emergency stop [4, 184.108.40.206.2].
-If you have tooling where stop category 2 is the most appropriate stop under normal conditions, you will have to add an another means to prevent the axis from falling during the emergency stop.
-This could be a spring-set brake that is held released by the emergency stop system and is applied when the e-stop system removes power from the tooling.
+Emergency Stop functions cannot use Stop Category 2 [4, 184.108.40.206.2].
+If you have tooling where Stop Category 2 is the most appropriate stopping function under normal conditions, you will have to add an another means to prevent the axis from falling during the emergency stop.
+The additional means could be a spring-set brake that is held released by the emergency stop system and is applied when the e-stop system removes power from the tooling.
 There are many ways to achieve automatic load-holding besides brakes, but remember, whatever you choose it must be effective in power loss conditions.

 Depending on the ISO 13849 – 1 PLr, or the IEC 62061 SILr needed for the application, the drive may not have high enough reliability on its own.
 In this case, a second channel may be required to ensure that safe standstill monitoring is adequately reliable.
 This can be achieved by adding another means of standstill detection, like a second encoder, or a standstill monitoring device.
 An example circuit diagram showing this type of monitoring can be found in Fig. 4 [10, Fig. 8.37], showing a safety PLC and drive used to provide an “inching” or “jog” function.In Fig. 4, the encoders are labelled G1 and G2.
 Both encoders are connected to the safety PLC to provide two-channel feedback required for Category 3 architecture.
 G1 is also connected to the motor drive for position and velocity feedback as needed for the application.
 Note that this particular drive also has a contactor upstream, Q1, to provide one channel of the two required for Category 3.
 The second channel would be provided by the pulse blocking input on the drive.
 For more on how this circuit functions and how the functional safety analysis is completed, see .